MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/seal-mp.md

 ## Seal a management pack

+To seal a management pack, follow these steps:

 1. Create a .snk key file that contains a public\/private key pair.

 2. In the Service Manager Authoring Tool, in **Management Pack Explorer**, right\-click the management pack that you want to seal, and select **Seal Management Pack**.